ihjasmhd/gender-and-age-prediction/README.md

 # gender-and-age-prediction
 Predicting gender and age from facial images using deep learning and the UTKFace dataset.
 We train a CNN model to accurately classify gender and estimate age, helping in applications like security, analytics, and personalization.

+This project focuses on predicting gender and age from facial images using deep learning techniques.
+We use the UTKFace dataset, which contains over 20,000 face images labeled with age, gender, and ethnicity.
+A Convolutional Neural Network (CNN) model is trained to automatically learn features from the images and perform two tasks: classify gender (male/female) and estimate age.
+The goal is to build an accurate and efficient model that can analyze a face and provide reliable gender and age predictions.
+This kind of model can be useful in applications like security systems, user analytics, and personalization.